YafaRay/libYafaRay/INSTALL.md

 Notes about dependencies:
  * ZLib is needed if libPNG or OpenEXR are used.
- * OpenCV is used to do some image processing, most importantly texture mipmaps for Trilinear or EWA interpolations.
+ * OpenCV is used to do some image processing, most importantly LDR denoise, edge/toon layers and texture mipmaps for Trilinear or EWA interpolations.